 - Specific diagnosis and evidence that alternative explanations for your disorder were ruled out.
 Again, ACT, Inc. doesn’t simply want evidence of your learning disability but also proof that other possibilities were considered and then discarded.

-- Description of the your limitations and a rationale for the recommended test accommodations.
+- Description of your limitations and a rationale for the recommended test accommodations.
 This part of the documentation is incredibly important because it's where you'll explain how your learning disability limits you in school and why you need the accommodations you’re requesting.
 It’s basically your argument for why you need ACT accommodations.

 Whew!
 That’s a lot of paperwork.
 And that's just the documentation required for one disability.
 Be sure your documentation is complete and has been verified by professionals, including your doctor(s) and school officials.
-Again, the documentation needed changes based on the disability.
+Remember, the documentation needed changes based on the disability.